Azrienlabs/Az-Core/README.md

-﻿# 🌟 Arc Framework
+﻿# 🌟 azcore Framework

-> **Arc** - A professional hierarchical multi-agent framework built on Python
+> **azcore** - A professional hierarchical multi-agent framework built on Python

-To help you ship Arc-powered apps to production faster, check out our comprehensive agent orchestration and workflow management capabilities.
+To help you ship azcore-powered apps to production faster, check out our comprehensive agent orchestration and workflow management capabilities.

 ## Quick Install